Calculating and Inferring Relatedness Coefficients with BGmisc

 function offers a method to

-compute the relatedness coefficient based on shared ancestry, as
+compute the relatedness coefficient based on shared ancestry.
+The

 # Example usage: